-We are thankful for the continued commitment of time and expertise of our Board members and remain committed to assembling the best team to guide us in our pursuit of long-term value for our stakeholders.
-As of the Annual Meeting of Shareholders, we will say a respectful farewell to Jerry W. Nix who has served us faithfully over the years and present a new director nominee, Dale E. Jones.
+We are thankful for the continued commitment of time and expertise of our Board members and remain committed to retaining the best team to guide us in our pursuit of long-term value for our stakeholders.
+As of the Annual Meeting of Shareholders, we will present a new director nominee, Paul D. Donahue.